-Appendix D contains a copy of the information circulated to the review agencies and stakeholder groups, as well as a list of those parties requested to comment on this project.
+Appendix D contains a copy of the information circulated to the review agencies and stakeholder groups, as well as a list of those organizations requested to comment on this project.
 The appendix also includes a copy of the request to the Aboriginal agencies and a list of the specific agencies solicited for input.
 Formal written correspondence from the review agencies is also provided.
 Table 4.2 summarizes the comments received.

 Agency Comments/ Concerns Response/Action Taken Craig Newton, MECP (via email) November 8, 2019 Noted that the Class EA process should include consultation with stakeholders, evaluation of alternatives, assessment of the effects of the proposed works, and identification of measures to mitigate any adverse impacts.
 The Municipality has a responsibility to conduct adequate consultation with First Nation and Métis communities as part of the EA process.
 Provided a list of communities that should be contacted.
 The crown is delegating procedural aspects of the consultation to the Municipality.
 EA report must also address impacts of Climate Change and Source Water Protection policies in the report.
 Information noted and filed.
-Response sent by email Paul Elston • Works being undertaken adjacent to the Saugeen and • Response sent SVCA Teeswater Rivers will be subject to Ontario Regulation by email.
-November 19, 2019 169/06, Development, Interference with Wetlands, and Alterations to Shorelines and Watercourses. (via email) Concerned with works that may be constructed
+Response sent by email

-Table 4.2Summary of Review Agency and Stakeholder Comments:Notice of Commencement and First Public Meeting
+Table 4.2 Summary of Review Agency and Stakeholder Comments: Notice of Commencement and First Public Meeting